dce/davideisinger.com/content/notes/golang/index.md

   > The reason for this is because the names are not really important for someone calling a method or a function.
 What matters is the types of the parameters and their order.
 This is detailed in this answer: [Getting method parameter names in Golang](https://stackoverflow.com/questions/31377433/getting-method-parameter-names-in-golang/31377793#31377793)

 * [Named result parameters][18]

+  > The return or result "parameters" of a Go function can be given names and used as regular variables, just like the incoming parameters.
+When named, they are initialized to the zero values for their types when the function begins; if the function executes a return statement with no arguments, the current values of the result parameters are used as the returned values.

 * Type Conversion & Assertion
   * Built-in functions for conversion (`float64`, `strconv.Atoi`)
   * `if v, ok := fnb.(FancyNumber); ok {` (`v` is a `FancyNumber` if `ok` is true)